Janet Cook Lewis: "Bachelor girls"

 In the late 1890s, Lewis while Lewis was working from her home in West 23rd Street, the old residences along the street were being turned into business houses.
 The old Van Renssalaer home was the first of the brownstone residences to be made over into studios and living apartments.
-The Twelfth Night Club's first home was in the building, and Lewis, with three other artist friends, of whom one was her sister, Minnie A. Lewis, joined together to live in one of the apartments.
+The Twelfth Night Club's first home was in the building, and Lewis, with three other artist friends, of whom one was her sister, Minnie A. Lewis, joined to live in one of the apartments.
 These pioneers brought public attention to the great need of apartment homes for cultured women, and their establishment may be said to have opened the way to the later growth of the apartment house movement in New York and other cities.
 "Bachelor girls" became the popular phrase of the era, and the four women on West 23rd Street received a great deal of attention from the newspapers.

 Lewis' apartment was beautiful, with a kitchen and a dining room.
 The furniture was mostly Chippendale with a few modern pieces.
 An ancient brass warming pan and fire irons were in evidence, along with a samovar and a tea set.
 In this studio was established the Pen and Brush Club, which became the most notable organization of women writers, painters, sculptors and crafters in the U.S. Lewis was first to suggest the idea, and she was honored as the Founder.

 While busy painting portraits, Lewis did not lose the greater idea which had come to her earlier in her New York life — the establishing of some central home for women, one large building, cut up into living apartments.
 Through the influence of Elizabeth Bacon Custer, Lewis made the acquaintance of Candace Wheeler, in whom she found a kindred spirit.
 Their mutual interest resulted in a definite plan of action, to build an apartment house with money raised by subscription from women.
 Lewis became so absorbed in this work, that eventually, she gave up everything else to push it.
 After great efforts, the movement obtained funds and an option on a plot of ground.
 Plans were made, based on a definite cost, when the architect suddenly died.
 It was then found advisable to cancel this option, but later an option was obtained on another property, all the arrangements were made and the contracts almost let, when Lewis suffered a breakdown from overwork and was obliged to stop everything and go abroad for her health.
 When she returned, she found that several of the women who had subscribed had organized under the name of the Women's Hotel Club and had engineered matters in a direction quite unlike Lewis' original idea, and she abandoned the whole project.
 Their efforts resulted in the building of the Martha Washington Hotel, but Lewis was not interested in a hotel — it was the apartment house for which she was striving.